The Palace of Diocletian in Split

 Featured in the fourth season of the Game of Thrones, the Palace is again gaining significance.

-New developers at one time wanted to develop a parking lot underneath but when the public heard of it, the proposal just died.
+New developers at one time wanted to put a parking lot underneath but when the public heard of it, the proposal just died.
 They did not have a similar vote on hosting the Game of Thrones.

 While it has the protection of the UNESCO World Heritage Site, there is greater power from the local community in the preservation of this special place for the next generation and as their livelihood depends on it, the protection is assured.